 Halloween is coming!
 Have you decided what character you’d like to dress up as this year?
 Wouldn’t it be so cool to know how to say your chosen character in Chinese?
 Let’s learn them now!

+Let’s kick off with the scariest character – ghost “鬼”!
 Initially, the Chinese character for “ghost” was a kneeling figure with a square-shaped head.
 Can you spot the square at the top of the character 鬼?
 We also like to think that the curved stroke at the bottom of the character is the ghost’s tail.

 The Chinese word for “witch” is straightforward.